Team

 Dr Rebecca Hale

-Rebecca Hale is part of the research team and one of the authors of the Centre's recent publication: What do students know and understand about the Holocaust?
-Evidence from English Secondary Schools. -
+Rebecca Hale is part of the research team and one of the authors of the Centre’s publication: What do students know and understand about the Holocaust?
+Evidence from English secondary schools.
+She leads the Centre’s quantitative research to explore the impact of the Centre’s professional development programmes for teachers. -

 Dr Eleni Karayianni